PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Pipeboxes.md

 **Default Type**

-When the configuration does not defines the handler's type - the middleware class that implements that handler - it assumes the default value of `DefaultPipelineHandler`.
-This handler is explained with more details in the corresponding section below.
+When the configuration does not define the `type` of handler (of the middleware class), it is assumed the default handler, which type name is ``Primavera.Hydrogen.Pipeboxes.Handlers.DefaultHandler`1`` corresponding to the generic type name of `DefaultHandler<>`.
+Notice the back tick `` ` `` character is escaped as `\u0060` in JSON.
+The default handler is explained with more details in the corresponding section below.

 ### PipeboxContext